-The Best Facial Expressions At the State of the Union
+The Best Facial Expressions at the State of the Union

-In America, when we want to know what is happening in Washington we’ll look to polls, scour Twitter, and call in a clown-car of pundits.
+Here in America, when we want to know what’s happening in the capital, we’ll look to polls, scour Twitter, and call in a clown car of pundits.

-But perhaps the best way to know how our elected officials really feel about the future of this country is to stare into their eyes as they are forced to sit through President Trump’s first State of the Union.
+But perhaps the best way to know how our elected officials really feel about the future of this country is to stare into their eyes as they’re forced to sit through President Trump’s first State of the Union.
 Is there a cunning resolve behind their golf clap?
 (Mike Pence.)
 A deep faith in who is actually in charge?
 (Paul Ryan.)
-Seething anger?
-(Nancy Pelosi).
+Or seething anger?
+(Nancy Pelosi.)

-In fact, maybe the the best indicator of the actual state of the union is buried somewhere in the faces of our Congress people.
+In fact, maybe the best indicator of the actual state of the union can be viewed in the faces of our congresspeople.

 See if you can figure anything out: